Benjamín Cam

-Benjamín Ignacio Cam Orellana (born 15 February 2000) is a Chilean football player who plays as a forward.
+Benjamín Ignacio Cam Orellana (born 15 February 2000) is a Chilean footballer who plays as a forward.

 Club career

-A product of Unión Española youth system, he made his professional debut in 2018 thanks of the coach Martín Palermo.
+A product of Unión Española youth system, Cam made his professional debut in 2018 thanks of the coach Martín Palermo.
 In May 2019 he moved to the United States to study and play for Camden County College.
 In 2021, he played for Iowa Western CC.
 Since 2022, he plays for Ocean City Nor'easters.

 International career

-He represented Chile at under-17 level in the 2017 South American Championship.
+Cam represented Chile at under-17 level in the 2017 South American Championship.

 Personal life

 His older brother, Nicolás, also plays football and moved to the United States in 2018, before Benjamín, to study and play for University of Rio Grande.